rdumasia303/the_forensic_autopsy/README.md

 ---

-## 📖 READ THE DEEP ANALYSIS FIRST
+## 📖 THE EXPERIMENT'S PRIMARY DOCUMENT

 Before you judge this site, read this:

 ### **[📄 DEEP_ANALYSIS.md](./DEEP_ANALYSIS.md)**

-A 5,000+ word critical examination of this project—written by the same AI that helped build it.
-It covers:
+A 6,000+ word document that is simultaneously:

-- What the site gets **right**
+- **Self-critique**: What the site gets right and wrong
-- What the site gets **wrong** (or oversimplifies)
+- **Experimental framework**: The six experiments we're running
-- The political biases embedded in the framing
+- **Legal positioning**: "I didn't do anything, governor"
-- Why this project exists at all
+- **Philosophical inquiry**: Who is the author when AI synthesizes?
-- What it means that one person + AI can do this
+- **Part of the experiment itself**: AI critiquing AI-generated work

-**We published our own critique because transparency is armor.**
+**The experiment is the documentation.
+The documentation is the experiment.**

 ---